sbslee/pypgx/docs/genes.rst

   and SLCO1B1 poor/decreased function should be prescribed ≤10mg as a starting dose."
 (Source: `PharmGKB <https://www.pharmgkb.org/ guidelineAnnotation/PA166262321>`__)

+- Simvastatin

+  "Prescribe an alternative statin depending on the desired potency for patients with SLCO1B1 decreased function, possible decreased function or poor function phenotype.
+If simvastatin therapy is warranted in patients with SLCO1B1 decreased or possible decreased phenotype, limit dose to
+  <20mg/day."
+(Source: `PharmGKB <https://www.pharmgkb.org/
+  guidelineAnnotation/PA166105005>`__)

 Resources for SLCO1B1
 ---------------------